The message of Christmas, according to novelist Taylor Caldwell, is that “we are never alone.”

 “When I was a boy and I would see scary things in the news, my mother would say to me, “Look for the helpers.
 You will always find people who are helping.”
 To this day, especially in times of “disaster,” I remember my mother’s words and I am always comforted by realizing that there are still so many helpers – so many caring people in this world.”

-Throughout my life, especially during my own lows (yes, this is the heart-on-my-sleeve moment), there have been “the helpers.”
+Throughout my life, especially during my own lows, there have been “the helpers.”
 There have also been events, seemingly inconsequential at the time, that later reveal their true significance.
 Unexpectedly, it’s become clear in light of some personal and difficult times this year, that the beginning of Dance Advantage in 2008 was one such event.

 I’m not sure I can accurately express how thankful I am that this groundwork was laid and for the many helpers who have come into my life as a result of my association with Dance Advantage and otherwise.